-- New Tool - Stamp Tool
+- New Tool

 - Text Tool

-- ♦ Save Tool
+- Open Tool

-- → Open Tool
+- Stamp Tool - Save Tool

-While teaching this chapter, tell the students to recall that Tux Paint is an easy to use program which has lot of tools, animations and effects.
+While teaching this chapter, tell the students to recall that Tux Paint is an easy to use program that has lot of tools, animations and effects.

-Tell the students that the Tux mascot, that is a penguin who guides you while working in Tux Paint.
+Tell the students that the Tux mascot, is a penguin who guides while working in Tux Paint.

-Make the students recall the components of the Tux Paint window covering Toolbox, Colors Palette, Help Area, Selector, Up and Down Arrows and Drawing Area or Canvas.
+Make the students recall the components of the Tux Paint window covering Toolbox, Colors Palette, Help Area, Selector pane, Up and Down Arrows and Drawing Area or Canvas.
 Explain the students about New tool which is used to open a new page for drawing from the toolbar.